Adopt ISO/IEC 27001:2022/Amd 1:2024 now, and avoid exposure to unacceptable security risks

 There can also be consequential changes, for example to the policy, objectives, measurements, and the internal audit programme.
 Thus, the change in content of Annex A can bring about significant change in the ISMS.

-In conclusion, this transition process is far more complicated than just updating your SOA using the ISO/IEC 27001:2022.
+In conclusion, this transition process is far more complicated than just updating your SOA using the ISO/IEC 27002:2022 mapping tables.
 Moreover, please be aware that these mapping tables are imprecise.
 The merging of controls was not always clean cut, and the mapping tables only show the principal mergers.

 Harmonised structure (HS)

-There is a new clause in ISO/IEC 27001:2022 (6.3) that requires organisations to carry out changes to the ISMS in a planned manner.
+There is a new clause (ISO/IEC 27001:2022/Amd 1:2024, 6.3) that requires organisations to carry out changes to the ISMS in a planned manner.
 This means that the changes to the ISMS required for transition must be planned.
 There are other changes that result from the changes to the core requirements.
 For properly implemented ISMS these can have no effect and no changes are required, other for the organisation to know what the changes are and how they are already fulfilled by its ISMS.

 For example, consider the new requirement that “externally provided processes, products or services that are relevant to the ISMS are controlled”.
 If failure of such is an acceptable risk, then that process, product or service is not relevant to the intended results of the ISMS and need not be controlled.
 If failure presents an unacceptable risk, then that risk should have been assessed and treated by virtue of Clauses 6.1.2 and 6.1.3.
 However, it is advisable to check.